Feynman-Kac formula for fractional heat equation driven by fractional white noise: Abstract

 \section{Abstract}

-In this paper we obtain a Feynman-Kac formula for the solution of a fractional stochastic heat equation driven by fractional noise.
-One of the main difficulties is to show the exponential integrability of some singular nonlinear functionals of symmetric stable L\'evy motion.
-This difficulty will be overcome by a technique developed in the framework of large deviation.
-This Feynman-Kac formula is applied to obtain the H\"older continuity and moment formula of the solution.
+We obtain a Feynman-Kac formula for the solution of a stochastic fractional heat equation driven by fractional noise.
+One of the main difficulties is to show the exponential integrability of some singular nonlinear functional of symmetric stable L\'evy motion.
+This difficulty will be overcome by the technique of logarithmic generating function of sub-additive processes, which explores the scaling property of the stable L\'evy motion.
+This Feynman-Kac formula is applied to obtain the H\"older continuity and the moment formula of the solution.